muratk5n/thirdwave/en/index.md

 ---

-My focus is the FCEV and H2 production, subsidies, the rest, I dont care.
+My focus is the FCEV and H2 production, the rest, I dont care.
+If BEV support gets gutted that is a good thing.

 ---